Find your people. Find yourself.

 Time commitment: 90 minutes a week for 8 weeks, plus time to consider the topic during the week.

 Emotional commitment: Be ready to experiment with unmasking in the group.
-Bring compassion and curiousity for yourself and everyone else.
+Bring compassion and curiosity for yourself and everyone else.
 Open hearts and minds required.

 BOOK FREE CONSULT